johiruddinsultan/electrumX/docs/features.rst

 - aggressive caching and batching of DB writes
 - more compact and efficient representation of UTXOs, address index, and history.
-Quantum Server stores full transaction hash and height for each UTXO, and does the same in its pruned history.
+Electrum Server stores full transaction hash and height for each UTXO, and does the same in its pruned history.
 In contrast ElectrumX just stores the transaction number in the linear history of transactions.
 ElectrumX can determine block